cloudflare/terraform-provider-cloudflare/website/docs/r/workers_kv_namespace.html.markdown

 ## Import

-KV Namespace settings can be imported using the it's title e.g.
+Workers KV Namespace settings can be imported using it's ID

 ```
-$ terraform import cloudflare_kv_namespace.example title
+$ terraform import cloudflare_workers_kv_namespace.example beaeb6716c9443eaa4deef11763ccca6
 ```

+where:
-where `title` is the title of the namespace
+- `beaeb6716c9443eaa4deef11763ccca6` is the ID of the namespace